EV Charger on a Budget: How to Charge at Home for Under $500

 | Total | $450-$1,000 |

-| After 30C tax credit (30%) | $315–$700 |
+| Federal 30C tax credit | Expired June 30, 2026 |

 The key variable is distance from your electrical panel to where the car parks.
 If your panel is in the garage, you're looking at the low end.
-If the electrician needs to run wire through the attic or crawlspace to a detached garage, costs go up — add roughly $6–$10 per foot of wire run beyond 20 feet.
+If the electrician needs to run wire through the attic or crawlspace to a detached garage, costs go up.
+Add roughly $6-$10 per foot of wire run beyond 20 feet.

 Why a NEMA 14-50 outlet instead of a hardwired charger: An outlet gives you flexibility.
 You can unplug your charger and take it with you (road trips, a new house).
 Hardwired installations are permanent and typically cost $200-$400 more in labor.